-U.S. chief executive officers sounded a more confident note on the economy, with more planning to add jobs than cut them over the next six months, a survey released on Wednesday found.
+U.S. chief executive officers are feeling more confident about the economy, with more of them planning to add rather than cut jobs over the next six months, a Business Roundtable survey released on Wednesday found.

-Twenty-nine percent of U.S. CEOs told the Business Roundtable they planned to add jobs in the United States over the next six months, more than the 21 percent who planned to cut.
-That marked the first time since the first quarter of 2008 that more planned to add jobs than cut them -- a crucial change for an economy recovering from its worst recession in decades.
+Twenty-nine percent of U.S. CEOs told the Roundtable they plan to add jobs in the United States over the next six months, more than the 21 percent who planned to cut.
+That marked the first time since the first quarter of 2008 that more planned to add jobs than cut them.

-The improved employment outlook is a result of increased demand, Ivan Seidenberg, CEO of Verizon Communications Inc and chairman of the Roundtable, told reporters.
+The improved employment outlook is a result of increased demand, Seidenberg said on a conference call with reporters.
 We have seen some signals from the retail segment of our CEOs that they are looking at some hiring going on, because they see some demand picking up.

 Seidenberg noted that sales growth and capital spending, both of which improved in the first quarter, tend to rise before hiring resumes.

-Some companies continue to cut back -- business software maker CA Inc, for instance, on Tuesday said it would cut 1,000 jobs as it copes with weak profits.
+Some companies continue to cut back -- business software maker CA Inc

-Investors will get a deeper look into how corporate America is doing next week, as big U.S. companies including Alcoa Inc, JPMorgan Chase & Co, Google Inc and General Electric Co report their first-quarter results.
+Investors will get a deeper look into how corporate America is doing next week, as big U.S. companies including Alcoa Inc

 Business Roundtable member companies, 105 of which answered the survey between March 15 and 30, generate nearly $6 trillion in collective revenue and employ more than 12 million people.

-(Reporting by Scott Malone; Editing by Lisa Von Ahn, Dave Zimmerman)
+(Reporting by Scott Malone; Editing by Lisa Von Ahn, Dave Zimmerman and Robert MacMillan)